gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 ## Glossary

-To avoid ambiuguity (thankyou, English!), I'm going to use the following definitions in the document.
+To avoid ambiguity (thankyou, English!), I'm going to use the following definitions in the document.

  * *Artefact* (n): Any concrete product of the _Delivery_ process.
 A Debian